 A sign that you are in the high country comes with the first sightings of mountains with a dusting of snow on the tops and the grass changing to tussock.
 The country is just so different from what we had been driving through in Canterbury.

-Not long after Fairlie we came to the amazing Bourkes Pass nothing more than a pin stop on someones map of the South Island but the people who live here have made it extra special, Stopping outside the historic church making sure we were well off the road we stepped inside the historic church and admired the patterned roof together with the old pews with a few historic plaques on the wall worth a stop just for this.
+Not long after Fairlie we came to the fantastic Bourkes Pass nothing more than a pin stop on someones map of the South Island but the people who live here have made it extra special, Stopping outside the historic church making sure we were well off the road we stepped inside the historic church and admired the patterned roof together with the old pews with a few landmark plaques on the wall worth a stop just for this.

 If you would like to see all the places we have visited click here